lmaotrigine/heartbeat/book/src/configuration.md

 The maximum level of events to log to the webhook.
 The possible values in descending order of level are:

-- `all`: logs beats, along with all of the below
+- `all`: logs beats, along with everything below
-- `new_devices`: logs when a new device is added, along with all of the below
+- `new_devices`: logs when a new device is added, along with everything below
 - `long_absences`: logs when an absence longer than 1 hour has ended.
 - `none`: No events are logs.